amberteets/Pewlett-Hackard-Analysis/README.md

 ## Results

-Pewlett Hackard has a large number of employees who are eligible for retirement: 90,398.
 - If all eligible employees choose to retire, a substantial number of senior-level positions will need to be filled including
   - 29,414 Senior Engineers
   - 28,254 Senior Staff